 The winter burglary season is once again here.

-The clocks have gone back, halloween been and gone, Bonfire Night and christmas round the corner
+The clocks have gone back and Halloween, Bonfire Night and Christmas are all around the corner.

-Burglaries and malicious domestic damage increases by 160 per cent during this time with – with Bonfire Night statistically the worst night of the year for burglaries and car theft, research has shown.
+Burglaries and malicious domestic damage increases by 160 per cent during this time of year.
+Bonfire Night is statistically the worst night of the year for burglaries and car theft, research has shown.

 Everyday life continues day by day with the vast majority of us thinking nothing bad could ever possibly happen.
 If a crime is committed we watch or hear about it and then move on with our lives.
 However according to some insurance companies a large proportion of us are careless about looking after ourselves and our properties.